 About ninety percent of the energy consumed by incandescent light bulbs is given off as heat.
 More efficient CFLs and light emitting diodes (LEDs) emit substantially less heat because they convert a much larger percentage of the energy they use into light.
 For this reason, replacing incandescent bulbs with more efficient CFLs or LEDs results in a small but real impact on the amount of energy consumed by HVAC systems.
 This is referred to as interactive effects.
 Failure to take these effects into account can lead to inaccurate estimation of savings from lighting retrofits.

-NMR used the REM/Rate models that were developed for the Connecticut Weatherization Baseline Assessment to calculate lighting IE factors for single-family homes in Connecticut.
+NMR used the REM/Rate models that were developed for the Connecticut Weatherization Baseline Assessment to calculate lighting IE factors for homes in Connecticut.
 Four types of interactive effects factor were assessed.

 An electric energy IE factor greater than 1.0 indicates that there are additional electric savings due to the lighting retrofit beyond the savings at the lighting end use, while a factor less than 1.0 indicates that interactive effects lead to a decrease in the expected savings from the lighting retrofit.
 Program electric savings are multiplied by this factor to adjust for the electric energy interactive effects of lighting retrofits.
 The electric demand IE factor is interpreted in the same way.